U.N. head, Security Council envoys discuss Syria as mediator wants out

 Syria has blocked unfettered access by the U.N. mission, which was created by Ban nearly six weeks ago and has an advance team in Cyprus ready to deploy to Syria.
 Diplomats say it is unlikely it will gain access any time soon.

 The Syrian government and the opposition blame each other for alleged chemical weapons attacks in Aleppo in March and Homs in December.
-Ban wants the inquiry to look at both incidents, but Syria only wants the United Nations to probe the Aleppo attack.
+Ban wants the inquiry to look at both incidents, but Syria only wants the U.N. to probe the Aleppo attack.

-U.S. President Barack Obama said on Tuesday there was evidence that chemical weapons had been used in Syria, but that it was not yet known how the chemical weapons were used, when they were used and who used them.
+U.S. President Barack Obama on Tuesday said that there was evidence that chemical weapons had been used in Syria, but that it was not yet known how the chemical weapons were used, when they were used and who used them.

 Obama has warned Syria's government that the use of chemical weapons could trigger unspecified consequences.
 He told a news conference on Tuesday that he had asked the U.S. military to prepare options on Syria, but declined to give further details.